The use of a substrate goes beyond just covering the floor of your pet’s enclosure.

-Substrates give your pet tortoise something to dig into as is natural for them.
+Substrates give your baby tortoise something to dig into as is natural for them.

 This way they can thermoregulation and also maintain appropriate humidity.